timo007/bicon/GetGFS.md

 Collects mean sea level pressure data from the GFS run on 24 January 2023, 1200 UTC.
 The data are compressed using a tolerance of 0.125° and contour spacing of 200 Pa.
-The script creates a series of files containing the raw NetCDF data, and the compressed contour data:
+The script creates a series of files containing the raw NetCDF data, and the compressed contour data for lead times 24, 48, 72, 96 and 120 hours:

 ```
 GFS_000-003-001_MSL_2023012412_024.nc